Doctoral Practicum Program

 Doctoral-level practicum counselors will be expected to attend all scheduled meetings, including orientation, meetings with supervisors, group case supervision and practicum seminar.
 Students who do not meet all program requirements will not receive required evaluations for the internship experience or may have their performance evaluation affected.

-Appropriate attire at CAPS is business casual.
+Appropriate attire at CMHC is business casual.
 Trainees will be expected to maintain this standard while conducting official business here.

-There are occasions when former clients of Counseling & Psychological Services are interested in a practicum/internship at CAPS.
-If there are any concerns about how being a former client impacts opportunities as a trainee at CAPS, please refer to Guidelines Regarding Multiple Relationships document.
+There are occasions when former clients of Counseling & Mental Health Care are interested in a practicum/internship at CMHC.
+If there are any concerns about how being a former client impacts opportunities as a trainee at CMHC, please refer to Guidelines Regarding Multiple Relationships document.

-While the work culture at CAPS is supportive and collegial, adherence to the above requirements will allow each doctoral-level practicum counselor to have a productive experience as part of our staff.
-The practicum coordinator, Dr. Danielle Broxon, and training director, Dr. Jason Hindman, will maintain ongoing communication with your training program as it relates to your progress at this practicum site.
+While the work culture at CMHC is supportive and collegial, adherence to the above requirements will allow each doctoral-level practicum counselor to have a productive experience as part of our staff.
+The practicum coordinator, Michelle Morris, and interim training director, Dr. Danielle Broxon, will maintain ongoing communication with your training program as it relates to your progress at this practicum site.